I will discuss the boolean algebra of integral sets of a finite group.

 menger at math dot binghamton dot edu

-The algebraic lattice of algebraic closure operators
+set of all algebraic closure operators on

 BINGHAMTON UNIVERSITY